gitforwork2/gitforwork.github.io/_posts/2017-4-30-h4-ead-application.md

 ---
 layout: post
-title: H4 EAD application, documents, premium processing in 2017 - Accurate guide
+title: H4 EAD application, documents, premium processing in 2017 - Complete guide
-date: 2017-5-4
+date: 2017-5-3
 tags: H4-EAD
 comments: true
-description: Is your H4 EAD application correct?
-Follow this accurate and printable checklist to avoid mistakes and job interruptions.Trusted and used by 1000s of people.
+description: Is your H4 EAD application accurate?
+Used by 1000s of successful H4 EAD applicants.
+Avoid errors & unnecessary job delays, with this easy-follow guide.
 ---
-If you are looking for H4 EAD application process and documentation, you have come to the right place.
-Applying for EAD and Social Security Number (SSN) can be a long a process.
-This guide is to cover the steps for obtaining EAD work permit.
+H4 EAD application should be accurate to avoid unnecessary job delays and job interruptions.
+This detailed guide will help you gather the correct H4 EAD documents, fill the forms and beyond.

 Heads up, keep your immigration documents, checkbooks ready.
 You may also have to print/copy/fill certain documents and also you will need two passport sized photographs.